-The annual Brutal 10K off-road running event was taking place at Caesar's Camp today.
-Sadly, the course didn't include the section through James Bond Pond this year, which is always a sight to behold.
-However, the competitors had plenty of other challenges to contend with, not helped by frequent spells of drizzle.
+The annual Brutal 10K off-road running event took place at Caesar’s Camp today.
+Unfortunately, the route didn’t include the section through James Bond Pond this year, which is always a great spectacle, but the competitors still had plenty of challenges to face—not helped by the frequent drizzle.

 The cows were all good today.